vimpat/postman_poc/README.md

-Trying to setup postman local mock server.

-# Node.js Application Setup in Visual Studio Code
+# Set up for Node.js application running local mock server Setup in Visual Studio Code.

 This guide will walk you through setting up a Node.js application in Visual Studio Code (VS Code).